StarRocks/starrocks/docs/faq/loading/Insert_into_faq.md

 `streaming_load_rpc_max_alive_time_sec`: The RPC timeout for Stream Load.
 Unit: Seconds.
 Default: `1200`.

-Or you can set the query timeout for all queries using the following variable:
+Or you can set the query timeout using the following variable:

 `query_timeout`: The timeout duration for queries.
 Its unit is seconds, and the default value is `300`.